CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 The job will keep running until you **explicitly** stop it using the "[x]" button next to the running job (see Build Queue), you shut down the Jenkins, you shut down the laptop, or after a maximum of 24 hrs.

-When you're done for the day, you **may** shut down everything (if you want to).
-When you continue the next day, you just need to
+When you're done for the day, you **may** shut down everything.
+When you continue the next day, you just need to:

-- a) setup the NAO (if it has been moved)
+- a) physically setup the NAO (if it has been moved)
 - b) start the Jenkins using the "./start_jenkins" script like you have done it before
 - c) trigger the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"